iotaledger/iota/docs/examples/move/nft_marketplace/README.md

 ### 9.(Optional) Set Royalties

-Royalties are a percentage of the item's price or revenue paid to the owner for the use or sale of their asset Set royalties for the item:
+Royalties are a percentage of the item's price or revenue paid to the owner for the use or sale of their asset.

+Set royalties for the item:

 ```bash